Swampscott, Massachusetts: Education

 The community lies within the Swampscott School District.

 Swampscott's public school system includes one elementary school, Swampscott Elementary School; one middle school, Swampscott Middle School; and one high school, Swampscott High School.
 The Machon elementary school was shut down in 2007, and is now a mixed-income senior community.
+The middle school and high school also serve students from nearby Nahant.
+In 2016, there were 706 students at Swampscott High School.

 After construction of Swampscott Elementary School was completed in 2024, the Hadley Elementary School was shut down.
 Stanley Elementary School and Clarke Elementary School are also located in Swampscott.
 A new building was completed in 2007 for Swampscott High School.
 In 2011, Swampscott considered installing a wind turbine, with the approximate height of a 30-story building, on the property of the Swampscott Middle School, but ultimately rejected the project.
 In a special election on October 19, 2021, voters approved a new $98 million elementary school to be built on the site of the Stanley School.
 This new school replaced all former schools and opened to students in September 2024.